What’s it about?

 - Make pine resin glue sticks

-- Identifing and locating water supplies, including digging gypsy wells
+- Identify and locate water supplies, including digging a gypsy well

 - Make your own improvised water filter from materials you gather

-- Try out a variety of backcountry cooking techniques, including cooking venison in a pit oven and dutch oven
+- Try out a variety of backcountry cooking techniques, including cooking venison in a pit oven, dutch oven and using a Swedish candle

 - Learn about various herbal plants you can find in the wild and their medicinal and culinary uses